SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 ### Minimax Algorithm
 #### MIN & MAX
 - Assumption: You are **MAX**.
-- In a normal search problem, the optimal solution is a sequence of moves leading to a goal state - a terminal state that is a win.
+- In a normal search problem, the optimal solution is a sequence of moves leading to a goal state &mdash; a terminal state that is a win.
 - In a game, MIN affects the solution.
-- The optimal strategy cannot perform worse than any strategy against an infallible opponent (i.e. MIN plays optimally) - it maximises the worst case outcome for MAX.
+- The optimal strategy cannot perform worse than any strategy against an infallible opponent (i.e. MIN plays optimally) &mdash; it maximises the worst case outcome for MAX.

 #### Minimax Algorithm
 - Minimax algorithm performs a depth-first exploration of the game tree.
 - Time: *O(b<sup>m</sup>)*, *b* is the no. of legal moves at each point and *m* is the max. depth of the tree.
-- Space: *O(bm)* if it generates all the successors at once, or *O(m)* if it generates successors one at a time.
+- Space: *O(bm)* if it generates all the successors at once **OR** *O(m)* if it generates successors one at a time.
 - For real games, the time cost is impractical.

 ### &alpha;-&beta; Pruning